arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 For example, the [Data Exchange Between Python® on Linux and an Arduino Sketch](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange) tutorial will help you understand how to exchange sensor data between the Python® container embedded on Portenta X8 and an Arduino sketch.

 If you are a more advanced user, you can check [Multi-Protocol Gateway With Portenta X8 & Max Carrier](https://docs.arduino.cc/tutorials/portenta-x8/multi-protocol-gateway) tutorial on developing your multi-protocol gateway.
-It aims to receive data from a sensor with the Arduino layer via MQTT protocol, take advantage of RPC to establish communication between Arduino and Linux, and then send the acquired data to *The Things Network* via *LoRaWAN®* managed by the Linux layer.
+It aims to receive data from a sensor with the Arduino layer via MQTT protocol, take advantage of RPC to establish communication between Arduino and Linux, and then send the acquired data to *The Things Network* via *LoRa®-based network* managed by the Linux layer.

 ## Working With Portenta X8 Board Manager